cjcjameson/workstation-setup/README.md

 ## What about sprout-wrap?

-This project is provided as an alternative to the [pivotal-sprout/sprout-wrap](https://github.com/pivotal-sprout/sprout-wrap) project.
+This project is pr   ovided as an alternative to the [pivotal-sprout/sprout-wrap](https://github.com/pivotal-sprout/sprout-wrap) project.
 You are encouraged to use that project if it better suits your needs.

 The goals of this projects is to keep the setup process simple and up to date: